yusufm423/inc-safe-flow-path/Readme.md

 # Incremental computation of safe flow path

-This work is an outcome of my summer research internship under the guidance of Dr. Shahbaz Khan, Asst prof at Deptt of CSE, IIT Roorkee, Roorkee, over a tenure of 2 months (June-July).
+This work is an outcome of my summer research internship under the guidance of Dr. Shahbaz Khan, Asst prof at Deptt of CSE, IIT Roorkee, Roorkee, over a tenure of 2 months from June, 2022 to July, 2022.
 This repository contains an implementation of the static algorithm, incremental algorithm, a network flow generator and sample input.

 ## Introduction